• Skip to primary navigation

 • Romanesco cabbage is a cross between cauliflower and broccoli with beautiful fractal florets.

 You can make the same with regular pasta or gluten-free pasta.
-However, chunky pasta like cavatelli and orecchiette is a better combination.
+However, short and chunky pasta like cavatelli and orecchiette is a better combination.

 Orecchiette with broccoli is another classic Italian dish